 - Hanging items, such as pots or pans.

 If the countertop alone is enough to attract your cat, you may have to find ways to deter your cat from jumping on it.
 Cats are sensitive animals, so you'll have to take care during the training process.
-Avoid interacting with the cat directly; he could develop negative associations or begin to fear you.
+Avoid interacting with the cat directly in training him; he could develop negative associations or begin to fear you.
 Instead, it's best to find environmental solutions.

-For instance, cats dislike citrus scents.
+You can also try scents.
+Cats dislike citrus scents.
 A strong citrus smell might be just enough to keep your cat away from the counters.
-Try buying a citrus air freshener, or making a homemade citrus spray.
+Try buying a citrus air freshener like this natural citrus air freshener, or making a homemade citrus spray.

 A good spray can be made by combining about 2 cups of water and 1 cup of citrus peels (lemons, limes, or oranges work best) in a sauce pan.
 Let the mixture simmer over the stove for about 15 minutes.
 Once it's done, filter the liquid into a spray bottle to create a potent citrus spray.
 You can add lemon juice or citrus soap to the mixture for an even stronger scent.
-(Source: Homemade Citrus Spray as a Cat Deterrent, Guardenguides.com) Spray the mixture onto the countertop after cleaning each day to fill your kitchen with a nice citrus scent and to discourage your cat from jumping on the counter.
+Spray the mixture onto the countertop after cleaning each day to fill your kitchen with a nice citrus scent and to discourage your cat from jumping on the counter.

 Many people use squirt bottles to keep their cats off the countertops.
 While this shouldn't hurt your cat, he could become fearful of you.
 He may also only associate the method with you being around, doing nothing to prevent him from jumping on the counters when you're gone.
 Though it may do the trick, it's probably not the most effective method available.

 When your cat does jump on the counters, remember never to hit or yell at him.
-Don't push him off the countertops, he could slip and get hurt.
+Be careful pushing him off the countertops, he could slip and get hurt.
 If you're using environmental methods to keep your cat away from the counter, avoid using devices that could cause physical harm to your cat.

-With these methods, your cat will be off of the counter and jumping in more appropriate places.
-Remember not to physically punish your cat, and reward him for good behavior.
+With these 4 proven methods, your cat will be off of the counter and jumping in more appropriate places.
+Remember to always reward your cat for good behavior.
+Then, you and your cat can be happy together.